jiwoonp/TARAOcean/README.txt

 ===============================================================================
 *search.txt
 Example format of sequences to search for.
+NOTE: sequences need to be in FASTA format to be able to be run.
 NOTE: include "END OF SEQUENCE" at the end of every sequence.
 ===============================================================================
 *shared/directory.py